November 03, 2014

 At the global level, beef again stands as the most intensive resource user: beef requires more water per pound of meat produced than either pork or chicken.64 In terms of “blue water” use (water extracted from surface and groundwater), extensive and intensive production systems vary in efficiency.
 The United States uses less blue water to produce beef and pork in intensive systems than in extensive ones, but the opposite is true at the global level (Figure 6).

 Figure 6.
-Blue water consumption per tonne of meat
+Blue water consumption per metric ton of meat

 Source: Mekonnen & Hoekstra (2012)

 Regional differences in rainfall levels and irrigation practices drive these variations.
 In areas with high natural rainfall, less irrigation may be needed for crops or pasture, reducing blue water consumption.65 Irrigation is also expensive and requires technology that is not available to many farmers and ranchers in poor regions; in these settings, blue water consumption may be lower, but often so is productivity.66

 There are also trade-offs between water use and other environmental impacts.
 For example, an irrigated pasture area can support more cattle because it increases forage production.
 In this way, increased water use can substitute for land.
 However, this trade-off may not pay off in arid regions where water is in high demand for food crop production; in those cases, larger unirrigated land areas may be preferable for cattle production.